 It is always exciting to be part of a project that betters people’s lives, and improves their ability to take control of whatever situation they are in.
 Farming has never been easy, and having access to good predictive weather will improve their chances of success.

-We were approached by a linguist to help preserve and promote language.
-We built him an embedded device that could speak two languages, changing to a new language was easy, had an intuitive tactile human interface, was power efficient and had a custom enclosure that met his marketing goals.
-We will post a picture as soon as he goes to market with his product.
+We were approached by a linguist, Andrei Golub, to help preserve and promote languages.
+We designed an embedded device that could speak two languages, had an intuitive tactile human interface, was power efficient and had a custom enclosure that met his marketing goals.

-Pictured to the left is an early prototype.
+Pictured is an early prototype.
 While prototypes may bear no resemblance to the final product, they are very important to product development.
 They allow circuits to be tested and firmware and software to be developed.
 You can also see the final design – a PCB with speaker on one side and MCU and audio circuits on the other, connection to the Brain, 3 User switches and a battery box.
 Last picture is of Andrei and Sean.

 Acceleration and Pressure Displays